-The Incident Commander (IC) has been designated as responsible for issuing these emergency notifications.
-Other members of the Crisis Response Team may also initiate emergency notifications at the request of the (IC) or if the (IC) is unable.
-The Chair of the Crisis Response Team will confirm there is an emergency or dangerous situation that poses an immediate threat to the health and safety of some or all of the members of the SMU community and will collaborate with the members of the (CRT) to determine the content of the message.
-They will use some or all of the systems described above to communicate the threat to the University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The Incident Commander (IC) is responsible for issuing emergency notifications.
+Crisis Response Team members may also initiate emergency notifications at the request or in the absence of the IC.
+The Chair of the Crisis Response Team will confirm the emergent situation which may pose an immediate threat to the SMU community.
+They will collaborate with CRT members including the Director of Communications to create messaging content.
+The information shall be communicated by all means available to the appropriate University community.

-If a serious crime, a natural disaster, or a person-made emergency occurs that poses an immediate threat to the SMU community or a segment of the SMU community, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.
-If the institution implements the procedures regarding notification of the SMU community for an immediate threat, the institution is not obligated to implement the timely warning notice procedures.
-The types of incidents that may cause an immediate threat to the SMU community could include but are not limited to emergencies such as: an active shooter on campus, hostage/barricade situation, a riot, suspicious package with confirmation of a device, a tornado, a fire/explosion, suspicious death, structural damage to a SMU owned or controlled facility, biological threat (anthrax, etc.), significant flooding, a gas leak, hazardous materials spill, etc.
+If a serious crime, natural disaster, or person-made emergency poses an immediate threat to the SMU community, Federal Law requires the institution immediately notify the campus community or appropriate segments of the community which may be affected.
+If the institution delivers notification of the SMU community for immediate threat, the institution is not obligated to implement the timely warning notice procedures.
+Types of incidents which may cause an immediate threat to SMU community may include, but are not limited to: active shooter, hostage/barricade, riot, suspicious package with confirmed incendiary device, fire/explosion, suspicious death, structural damage to a SMU owned or controlled facility, biological threat, significant flooding, gas leak, hazardous materials spill, etc.